Slavery at American colleges and universities: University of Pennsylvania

-The University of Pennsylvania's founders, benefactors, trustees, and faculty included slave owners.
-Among these were the university's founder and first president, Benjamin Franklin, who also profited from and facilitated the slave trade by running advertisements for the sale of enslaved people in his newspaper, the Pennsylvania Gazette.
+The University of Pennsylvania's founders, benefactors, trustees, and faculty included slave owners or those profiting from the institution.
+Among these were the university's founder and first president, Benjamin Franklin, who earlier in life ran advertisements for the sale of enslaved people in his newspaper, the Pennsylvania Gazette and held seven slaves working in his business and household.
+His views evolved over time and he was a founder of the first anti-slavery society in America and sought to link emancipation to the Revolution.

 In 2017, the university began the Penn & Slavery Project to explore the connections of its funders, trustees, and faculty to slavery as well as uncover the stories of people enslaved by them.
 Among the trustees of the university who enslaved people were John Cadwalader, Benjamin Chew, Benjamin Franklin, Isaac Norris, William Plumsted, James Potter, Joseph Reed, and Thomas Willing.

-Caesar was one enslaved man who worked at the university from 1756-1770.
+Caesar was one enslaved man who worked at the university from 1756 to 1770.
 He was enslaved by Ebenezer Kinnersley, a colleague of Benjamin Franklin and faculty member.
-Caesar's duties on the early university campus included ringing the school bell and building fires for the students, Kinnersley was paid by the university for Caesar's work.
+Caesar's duties on the early university campus included ringing the school bell and building fires for the students, but Kinnersley was paid by the university for Caesar's work.
 It is unclear if Caesar was ever freed.
 Caesar's Bell became the symbol for the Penn & Slavery Project as it had rested in the Van Pelt Library without acknowledgement of Caesar's work.

 Princeton University

 Sixteen out of Princeton University's first twenty-three trustees "bought, sold, traded, or inherited slaves during their lifetimes" and the school had "deep and intimate ties to human bondage."
 The first nine presidents of Princeton University enslaved people.
 Upon the death of its fifth president, Samuel Finley, in 1766, the people he held captive were auctioned on campus.
-John Maclean Jr. (1854-1868) was the first president to not forcibly hold people against their will.
+John Maclean Jr. (1854–1868) was the first president to not forcibly hold people against their will.
 Princeton also had connections to the colonization movement which aimed to stop the Atlantic Slave Trade but also repatriate emancipated slaves to Africa as they were perceived as a burden on public resources.

 White supremacy and structural racism at Princeton did not end with the end of the slavocracy.
-Princeton President Woodrow Wilson (1902-1910), for example, was an avowed white supremacist.
+Princeton President Woodrow Wilson (1902–1910), for example, was an avowed white supremacist.